Weakly self-avoiding walk on a high-dimensional torus: Proof of Propositions and : Susceptibility comparison

 from the long line, so as in \eqref{e:PiNbub} we obtain

 and the desired estimate \eqref{e:TNbd} follows from \eqref{e:GGstar}.

 For the derivative, we can proceed as above but now with an extra vertex.
-If the extra vertex is on the long line identified as above then we replace $G_z^\T(x)$ in the above by $(G_z^\T \star G_z^\T)(x)$ (this is as in \eqref{e:nGG}) with the restriction that one of the two-point functions in the convolution must have a displacement of order $r$.
-We bound the supremum norm of this restricted convolution by putting the $\ell_\infty$-norm on the long factor and the $\ell_1$-norm (which yields $\chi^\T \le \chi$) on the other, and thereby bound this line by
+If the extra vertex is on the long line identified as above then we replace $G_z^\T(x)$ in the above by $(G_z^\T \star G_z^\T)(x)$ (this is as in \eqref{e:nGG}) with the restriction that one of the two-point functions in the convolution must have a lift whose displacement is of order $r$.
+We bound the supremum norm of this restricted convolution by putting the $\ell_\infty$-norm on the long factor and the $\ell_1$-norm (which yields $\chi^\T \le \chi$) on the other.
+The $\ell_\infty$ norm is bounded exactly as in the previous paragraph, so that overall we obtain a bound this line by

 If the extra vertex is not on the long line then we replace the usual weight $G_z^\T$ for the line containing the extra vertex by $G_z^\T\star G_z^\T$ so that one factor $\|G_z^\T\star G_z^\T\|_\infty$ gets replaced by $\|G_z^\T \star G_z^\T \star G_z^\T\|_\infty$.
 This gives, as in Proposition~\ref{prop:Pidots},